mwoedlinger/PaperExplorer/README.md

 ## Features

-- Fetch and parse scientific papers recommended on huggingface.co/papers.
-- Store paper details in a structured JSON file.
-- Web interface for keyword search within the paper titles, abstracts, and authors.
+- Web interface for keyword search within the paper titles, abstracts, tags and authors.
 - Sort papers by publication date or number of upvotes.
+- Select papers by date, tag or author
+- Combine search queries with a semicolon

 ## How-to